 Before applying to open a chequing account, carefully examine the features you need.

 Do you need a no-fee chequing basic account with limited transactions?
-Are you a newcomer looking for a fee break while you settle down in Canada?
+Are you a newcomer looking for a fee break while settling down in Canada?

 Shop around and compare accounts to find the best value for your money.
 You can open a bank account online or in-branch by appointment.

-Typically, you will need to provide a government-issued ID, contact details, and your social insurance number in order to open your new chequing account.
+Typically, you will need to provide a government-issued ID, contact details, and your social insurance number to open your new chequing account.